 Everyone should have the opportunity to find a hobby, retrain and upskill, follow their passions or fulfil their potential.
 That's why Oxfordshire Adult Learning remove obstacles and provide flexible learning options in communities across Oxfordshire, for all types of interests and whatever your personal circumstances may be.

 There are plenty of positive reasons to study part-time, whether it's enjoying the social side of learning something totally new with other people, or getting the sense of accomplishment that comes with a finished project.

 Our learners enjoy their courses so much, that 92% of them would consider trying another course with Oxfordshire Adult Learning.

-We run part-time courses in 24 venues, including community halls, schools and at our main college campuses.
+We run part-time courses in over 45 venues, including community halls, schools and at our main college campuses.

 We work in partnership with more than 200 organisations, charities and businesses across the county, so we can deliver more opportunities to more people, especially to those who need it most.

 From well-being workshops for carers, to specialist courses for adults with learning difficulties; we have dedicated teams providing services that benefit everyone, helping people to make life-changing steps forward in their education and empowering others to give back to their local communities.

 I originally trained as a designer and there was an emphasis on being able to illustrate and express one’s ideas.
 On leaving college, I worked for an architectural practice for a few years and alongside designing interiors, I took on graphic work and visualisation.